Staff and interns

 Based in London, United Kingdom.

-Katherine has been VERTIC's administrator since 2013, and assists with research for the Verification and Monitoring team.
-She currently manages the orgnaisations' finances and grant administration.
+Katherine has been with VERTIC's since 2013, and has served as the administrator and a research assistant.
+Currently, she works for the Verification and Monitoring team as a researcher, mainly on the team's nuclear security and safeguards projects.
 In addition, Katherine has co-authored VERTIC's paper "Cyberspace: an assessment of current threats, real consequences and potential solutions" and is currently working on a follow up paper.

-Katherine has a BA in International Relations from Tufts University and is currently studying for an MA in Nonproliferation and International Security from King's College London.
+Katherine has a BA in International Relations from Tufts University and an MA in Nonproliferation and International Security from King's College London.
 Prior to working at VERTIC, Katherine interned at the Institute for Science and International Security in Washington DC.

 Based in London, United Kingdom.